Saianiruthm/task_2/README.md

 7. Once annotations are complete, run `4_post_main.py`.
 This will compare annotations, save results, and create mismatch files if necessary.
 8. Optionally, you can use `5_store_mismatch.py` to create individual JSON files for each mismatch.
 9. Optionally, use `6_import_mismatch.py` to re-import mismatched data into Label Studio projects for further review or adjudication.
+10. Use `7_check_mismatched.py` to compare and resolve mismatches in annotations.